-3. Protection of client data
+D.3 Protection of client data

-DRF members respect the confidentiality of client information (ie debtors' and creditors') and are compliant with the provisions of the Data Protection Act 1998.
+DRF members respect the confidentiality of client information (i.e. debtors' and creditors') and are compliant with the provisions of the Data Protection Act 1998.
 Individual members explain to their clients the arrangements made to protect client data and to grant them access to it on request.

-4. Internal compliance checks
+D.4 Internal compliance checks

 DRF members undertake internal compliance checks on a regular and systematic basis, monitoring in particular the standards of advice provision.
 This process is designed to maintain and improve standards of performance, to prevent error, to assist in planning and to take disciplinary action where necessary.
-Staff of DRF members are committed to the compliance process.
+Staff of all DRF members are committed to the compliance process.
+Members should have appropriate self-monitoring procedures in place to ensure that they are aware of compliance performance within their organisation and can identify and remedy issues.
+The existence and efficacy of these procedures will be checked as part of the independent monitoring process.